hongmei-codes/python_art/README.md

 # Result
 ![demo](https://github.com/hongmei-codes/python_art/blob/master/demo/demo.jpg)

 Image is turned into characters that is based on pixle density of the original image.
+The characters are saved in a text file.
+You can view the demo text file **[here]()**.

 # How this works
 The programme goes through a few steps to convert an image into a character representation.